geteduroam/cattenbak/README.md

 1. Optionally, create a virtual environment

 	python3 -m venv /opt/cattenbak-venv
 	source /opt/cattenbak-venv/bin/activate

-2. Install cattenbak's dependancies via
+2. Install cattenbak's dependencies via

+	make cattenbak                  		# Without venv
-        pip3 install -r requirements.txt
+	pip3 install -r requirements.txt		# With venv

 ... or make sure you use the system python3 and install the correct packages.

-2. Modify cattenbak.py to generate the right output
+1. Modify cattenbak.py to generate the right output

 Make sure that the files are served with the following headers:

 	Access-Control-Allow-Origin: *
+	Access-Control-Allow-Methods: GET, HEAD
 	Cache-Control: public, max-age=3600, stale-while-revalidate=86400, stale-if-error=2592000
 	X-Content-Type-Options: nosniff

 You may also add a Content Security Policy

 	Content-Security-Policy: default-src 'none'; base-uri 'none'; form-action 'none'; frame-ancestors 'none';

+Note: Amazon does not support `X-Content-Type-Options` or `Content-Security-Policy` in S3 or Cloudfront without using a Lambda@Edge function.
+These headers are recommended but not required.

+The `Access-Control-*` headers can be set using CORS configuration in S3.
+These are necessary to read the discovery file from a browser using JavaScript.

 ## Upload to Amazon S3